team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 # getUniqueColors index.js
 ## Imported Code Object

-The getUniqueColors function takes in an image path and options object as parameters.
-It uses the Jimp library to read the image from the provided path.
-It then initializes a Set to store unique colors.

-The function scans through every pixel in the image, gets the red, green, blue and alpha values of each pixel, and converts it to a numeric color integer value with Jimp.rgbaToInt().
+The getUniqueColors function takes in an imagePath pointing to an image file and an options object.
+It uses the Jimp library to read the image and then iterates through every pixel in the image.
+For each pixel, it extracts the red, green, blue and alpha color values.
+If the pixel is not fully transparent (alpha != 0), it converts the color values to a numeric integer color representation using Jimp's rgbaToInt.
+This integer color is added to a Set, which only stores unique values.
+Finally, the unique Set of color integers is converted to an array and returned.

-It adds the color integer to the Set if the pixel is not fully transparent (alpha !== 0).
-This allows it to collect all the unique colors in the image.

-Finally, it converts the Set into an Array and returns it, containing all the unique colors found in the image.
+So in summary, it scans an input image and returns an array containing the unique colors found in that image.
+The options parameter is unused in the provided code snippet.

 ### Code Type